 Branding usually includes:

-According to Hubspot, a solid brand is a vital asset to your business because it helps customers identify you beyond your products or services—and can even compel them to buy.
+A solid brand is a vital asset to your business because it helps customers identify you beyond your products or services—and can even compel them to buy.
 About 60% of consumers say they buy from brands that are familiar, and 21% say they purchase products when they like a brand.

 Now more than ever, your website is the central hub of all your marketing efforts.
 82% of customers conduct research online before making a purchase or choosing a service provider, so having an accessible website is essential for your success.

 Whether you’re creating content or posting on social media, the information you share will usually link back to your website so potential clients can learn more.
 A great website ensures that your business is easy to find, credible, professional, and helpful.